-The course was 8 weeks long.
-A few weeks into the course we had decided on our first product and ordered samples from a few manufacturers in China.
-By the end of the 8 weeks we had chosen a manufacturer and had placed our first inventory order.
+The course was eight weeks long.
+A few weeks into it, we had decided on our first product and ordered samples from a few manufacturers in China.
+By the end of the eight weeks, we had chosen a manufacturer and had placed our first inventory order.

 Our Product is Live!

-In August, 2015 our inventory arrived and our first product was live and for sale on Amazon!
-We figured it would take a while to start making sales, but we actually sold out of our inventory (1,000 units) in about 3 weeks.
+In August of 2015, our inventory arrived and our first product was live for sale on Amazon!
+We figured it would take a while to start making sales, but we actually sold out of our inventory (1,000 units) in about three weeks.

-Our second order of 1,000 units also sold out in 3 weeks.
-By this time we had a number of 4 and 5-star reviews on our product and we started looking into possibilities for a second product under the same brand.
+Our second order of 1,000 units also sold out in three weeks.
+By this time, we had a number of four-star and five-star reviews on our product, and we started looking into possibilities for a second product under the same brand.

 In early November we received an order of 5,000 units of our first product, hoping to make a lot of sales from holiday shoppers.
 We actually sold out of that inventory a few days before Christmas and were out of stock for about a week until our next order came in.

-During a 30-day period between Thanksgiving and Christmas we made more than $50,000 in gross sales from a single product that sold for about $16, and we were doing no advertising at that time.
+During a 30-day period between Thanksgiving and Christmas, we made more than $50,000 in gross sales from a single product that sold for about $16, and we were doing no advertising at that time.
 All of those sales were the result of creating a quality product, doing a better job with the photos and listing than our competitors, and benefiting from the massive exposure that Amazon can provide.

 Growing the Business

-Throughout 2016 we were focused on adding new products.
-Originally we had only intended to sell one or two different products.
-However, we decided to try and grow it more so our business wouldn’t come crashing down if a single product stopped selling
+Throughout 2016, we were focused on adding new products.
+Originally, we had only intended to sell one or two different products.
+However, we decided to try and grow our product line so that our business wouldn’t come crashing down if a single product stopped selling.

-By the end of 2016, we had 7 different products in our brand and each of those had 2-3 different color variations.
+By the end of 2016, we had seven different products under our brand and each of those had two or three color variations.
 None of our other products matched the success of our first product, but they were all profitable.
 Two of them sold quite well, even though they weren’t home runs, and the others averaged a few sales per day.

 Selling the Business